mb-tec/SuperMessenger/README.md

 $this->flashMessenger()->addSuccessMessage('bar-success');
 $this->flashMessenger()->addErrorMessage('bar-error');
 ```
 Just active the module and the FlashMessenger will have features without BC !
+You can use SuperMessenger by the identifier "FlashMessenger" with the alias.
+You could use the identifier "SuperMessenger" to pilot the plugin.

 • Usage in view :